-- 1 Press the PTT key and the repeater-access tone for the current channel is sent. - The call details appear in the display, the red LED glows, and 🚜 appears in the display.
+- 1 Press the PTT key and the repeater-access tone for the current channel is sent. - The call details appear on the display, the red LED glows, and 📝 appears on the display.
 You may also hear signaling tones. - 2 Press and hold the PTT and proceed with your call.

-- 1 Press the function key programmed for sending a repeater-access tone, and the repeater-access tone for the current channel is sent. - The call details appear in the display, the red LED glows, and 🚜 appears in the display.
+- 1 Press the function key programmed for sending a repeater-access tone, and the repeater-access tone for the current channel is sent. - The call details appear on the display, the red LED glows, and 🗗 appears on the display.
 You may also hear signaling tones. - 2 Press and hold the PTT and proceed with your call.